01-edu/public/subjects/zappy/README.md

 - A time unit lasts 1/t seconds.
 - The Minerthians have second as an absolute time unit.
 - The formula for the execution of an action is `action/t`.
 - `t` is an integer.
 If `t=1` "advance" takes 7 seconds.
-We choose by default, `t=100` then "advance" will take 1/100 seconds.
+We choose by default, `t=100` then "advance" will take 7/100 seconds.

 ### Objects Management

-It is impossible to distinguish two objects of the same class,.
-Only the class of an object can be identifiable, that is, two 'ambers' will have the same denomination, as they belong to the same class, but `food` will have a different class than the `stones`, that way you are able to identify the resources.
+It is impossible to distinguish two objects of the same class.
+Only the class of an object can be identifiable, that is, two 'ambers' will have the same denomination, as they belong to the same class, but 'garnet' will have a different class than 'ambers', that way you are able to identify the resources.

 ### Teams/Families

-The purpose is to create a `team/family` of six players and get them to level 8!
+The goal of the game is to create a `team/family` of six players and get them to level 8!

 At the beginning of the game your family only has one member, so you have to complete the action of `calling` in order to get more family members.